-130 LIBERTY BUILDING DECONSTRUCTION During the quarter ending March 31, 2011 deconstruction of 130 Liberty Street was completed.
-The deconstruction of 130 Liberty Street was completed on February 28, 2011.
-Upon the completion of deconstruction the LMDC granted access to the 130 Liberty Street site to the Port Authority of New York and New Jersey on March 5, 2011.
-The Port Authority of New York and New Jersey will use site as staging area while they work on the construction of the Vehicle Screening Center which is vital component of the to World Trade Center site.
+130 LIBERTY BUILDING DECONSTRUCTION - During the quarter ending June 30, 2012 LMDC processed payments for legal services for ongoing litigation related to the deconstruction of 130 Liberty Street.
+The physical deconstruction of 130 Liberty Street was completed on February 28, 2011.
+LMDC and various contractors are in litigation relating to the abatement and deconstruction of 130 Liberty Street.
+The Port Authority of New York and New Jersey continues to use the northern portion of the site to work on the construction of the Vehicular Security Center which is vital component of the World Trade Center site.
+In addition the National September 11 Memorial and Museum continues to use the southern portion of the site to assist with pedestrian access to the Memorial.
+Over three million people have accessed the memorial through this area.